khanhthanhdev/WeaAQI/docs/api_keys.md

 # Storing API Keys

-Certain plugins, like the AI Image plugin, require API credentials to function.
+Certain plugins require API credentials to function.
 These credentials must be stored in a .env file located at the root of the project.
 Once you have your API token, follow these steps:

 1. SSH into your Raspberry Pi and navigate to the InkyPi directory:
     ```bash